gov-cy/govcy-frontend-tester/README.md

 DSFTest.DSFTestOptions[4.3.7.width.v1].testType='randomComputedStyleTest';
 ```

-Concerning the test types these are the supported types:
+The following test types are supported by the package:
 - **elementAttributeTest** gets the value of an element's attribute (based on the selector and attribute property) for the current page instance
 - **pageTitleTest** gets the page title for the current page instance
 - **countElementsTest** counts elements based on the selector property for the current page instance